jdhao/blog_source/nvim_text_objects.md

 <!--more-->

 Since I use Markdown frequently, I often need to change URLs quickly.
 I thought it might be a good idea to define a text object for URL.
-Actually, there is [some](https://github.com/mattn/vim-textobj-url) [plugins](https://github.com/LeonB/vim-textobj-url) for it.
+Actually, there are already [some](https://github.com/mattn/vim-textobj-url) [plugins](https://github.com/LeonB/vim-textobj-url) for it.
 However, they all rely on another plugin.
 Besides, I also want to learn how to write my own text objects from scratch.
 So I read some documentation and online posts.
-Now, I am able to create my own text objects.
+Now, I am able to create my own text objects with ease.

 # How to define new text objects